ucsf-wynton/wynton-website-hpc/docs/status/index.md

 #### <span style="color: orange;">Power outage</span>

-**Resolved**: The Wynton HPC environment is up and running again.
+**Resolved**: The {{ site.cluster.name }} environment is up and running again.
 <br><span class="timestamp">August 15, 21:00 PDT</span>

-**Notice**: The Wynton HPC environment is down due to a non-planned power outage at the Diller data center.
+**Notice**: The {{ site.cluster.name }} environment is down due to a non-planned power outage at the Diller data center.
 Jobs running on compute nodes located in that data center, were terminated.
 Jobs running elsewhere may also have been affected because `/wynton/home` went down as well (despite it being mirrored).
 <br><span class="timestamp">August 15, 15:45 PDT</span>